sidprasad/copeanddrag/study/study1/diplomaticprotocol/README.md

 - If `X` is is about to begin speaking, how long will it take for `Y` to get their chance to speak.

-## Issues

-- Right now, the circle visualization is broken.